Guest post by John Lambert at Benchmark PDM

-The thought behind this blog post was if someone ask us what we are doing or what all is involved in a reliability improvement effort, how can we give them the scope in a concise, and memorable way.
-This could be used early on in the discovery or kick off phase to outline without overwhelming.
+The thought behind this blog post was if someone asks us what we are doing or what all is involved in a reliability improvement effort, how can we give them the scope in a concise, and memorable way.
+This could be used early on in the discovery or kick-off phase to outline without overwhelming.

 Using technology to understand equipment condition in a noninvasive way before the functional failure occurs